archivesunleashed/aut-docs/current/aut-spark-submit-app.md

 The Toolkit offers a variety of extraction jobs with [`spark-submit`](https://spark.apache.org/docs/latest/submitting-applications.html) .
-These extraction jobs have a few configuration options, and analysis can use RDD or DataFrame in most cases.
+These extraction jobs have a few configuration options.

 The extraction jobs have a basic outline of: